 Art historian Sandra Paikowsky gives an illustrated talk on "A Visit to Venice in Montreal" with a look at the art and architecture of Renaissance Venice.
 She will concentrate on the magnificent paintings and their role in Venetian society.

 FRIDAY, April 25, 2014 at 12:30 pm

-Paul Yachnin, Tomlinson Professor of Shakespeare Studies at McGill University and Director of the University's Institute for the Public Life of Arts and Ideas (IPLAI), gives a talk to mark the 450th anniversary of Shakespeare's birth.
+To mark the 450th anniversary of Shakespeare's birth, Paul Yachnin, Tomlinson Professor of Shakespeare Studies at McGill University and Director of the University's Institute for the Public Life of Arts and Ideas (IPLAI), gives a talk on "A World Coming Out: How Shakespeare Created the Public Life of Modernity."

 Thursday, May 1, 2014 at 12:30 pm

 Montreal author Adam Leith Gollner and Albertan Jennifer Quist discuss their latest books.
 Leith Gollner's The Book of Immortality (Doubleday) won the Quebec Writers' Federation's 2013 Mavis Gallant Prize for Non-Fiction and has generated much buzz, and Quist's Love Letters of the Angels of Death (Linda Leith Publishing) has received rave reviews nationally and internationally.
 This event is being hosted jointly by the Atwater Library and the Blue Metropolis Montreal International Literary Festival.

 Le Groupe MusiArt, the choir of the MUHC Department of Psychiatry directed by Dr. Marie-France Boudreault, performs a variety of choral music in English and French, including songs written by members of the group.

 Psychiatry professor and author Dr. Kieron O'Connor, whose pen name is Ken Konor, gives a talk on mental health and probes the interplay between science and fiction, referring to his books The Twitch and The Superway.